Parrot-Developers/olympe/src/olympe/doc/userguide.rst

 In this new example after the drone connection, the above code tells Olympe to:

     1. Send the :py:func:`~olympe.messages.ardrone3.Piloting.TakeOff` command
-    2. Then, implicitly wait for the expectations of the :py:func:`~olympe.messages.ardrone3.Piloting.TakeOff` command:
+    2. Then, to implicitly wait for the expectations of the :py:func:`~olympe.messages.ardrone3.Piloting.TakeOff` command:
        ``FlyingStateChanged(state='takingoff')``
-    3. Then, explicitly wait for the drone ``hovering`` flying state event:
+    3. Then, to explicitly wait for the drone ``hovering`` flying state event:
        ``FlyingStateChanged(state='hovering')``

 Here, the ``drone()`` functor accepts more than just a command message.
 The ``drone()`` takes an expression that may be a combination of command and event messages to process.
 The ">>" operator is used to combine two expressions with an "and then" semantic.
-This example could be read as "Take off and then wait a maximum of 5 seconds for the "hovering" flying state").
+This example could be read as "Take off and then wait a maximum of 5 seconds for the 'hovering' flying state").

 The rest of the example should be easy to understand now.
 After the drone has taken off, this script waits for the drone "hovering" state and then sends the moveBy command, waits for the "hovering"